 - Require recording of the audio-video communication.*

 In states that have yet to enact RON or otherwise make their RON law effective, emergency short-term measures are being issued.
-The below chart reviews each state and any RON law and/or emergency order enacted in such state:
+The below chart reviews each state and any RON law and/or emergency order enacted in such state supporting any form of remote notarization:

-- Alabama – On March 26, the Governor of Alabama issued a fourth supplemental state-of-emergency Proclamation which allows notaries who are licensed attorneys, or are operating through licensed attorneys, to use videoconferencing programs to notarize signatures and confirm the signatures of witnesses, and all documents must be returned to the notary for certification and execution; on April 2, the Governor issued a fifth supplemental state-of-emergency Proclamation, updating the prior Proclamation to permit all Alabama notices to notarize tangible paper documents using videoconferencing under specific guidelines [updated May 5].
+- Alabama – On March 26, the Governor of Alabama issued a fourth supplemental state-of-emergency Proclamation which allows notaries who are licensed attorneys, or are operating through licensed attorneys, to use videoconferencing programs to notarize signatures and confirm the signatures of witnesses, and all documents must be returned to the notary for certification and execution; on April 2, the Governor issued a fifth supplemental state-of-emergency Proclamation, updating the prior Proclamation to permit all Alabama notices to notarize tangible paper documents using videoconferencing under specific guidelines during the state of emergency (currently expiring on July 6, 2021); on April 28, 2021 SB275 was signed by the Governor making remote notarization effective in the state as of July 1, 2021 [updated June 10, 2021].

 - Alaska – On April 10, Alaska enacted SB241, which allows a will testator and witnesses to appear before a notary using audio video conferencing; on April 30, Alaska enacted bill HB124 enabling remote online notarization in the state [updated May 5];